JackDca/Mailpilewiki/Manual-configuration.md

 **Please refer to [[Configuring mailpile]] for an easy guide to Mailpile configuration.**

-Once you've got Mailpile running on your machine, from Mailpile's command line interface, do the following:
+Once you've got Mailpile running on your machine, do the following:

 1. Point your web browser at [http://localhost:33411](http://localhost:33411)
 2. Use the GUI installer that you see from accessing the above URL